arielgee/Sage-Like/.misc/tasks.md

 		m_objTreeFeedsData.set(id);
   Do not do this: 'm_objTreeFeedsData.value(elmLI.id).lastVisited = 0;' Do that: 'm_objTreeFeedsData.set(elmLI.id, { lastVisited: 0 });'
 * is setIfNotExist() REALLY needed in openEditTreeItemProperties() ? at all?	=> leave it
+* filter tree, delete item, reapply filter must be on	==> NO it's not
+* add 'Easy' to 'Feed check method' pref.
+10 batches with 4 seconds pause
 ---

 ## Now
-* filter tree, delete item, reapply filter must be on
+* fast multiple delete with Kb of feeds leave the sidebar disabled (and blured)
 ---

 ## Next
-* fast multiple delete with Kb of feeds leave the sidebar disabled (and blured)
 * return the Promise from all set preference functions in prefs and internalPrefs
 * display OPML import/export stats to user.
 * alert() messages in preferences are not centered.